Electives

 • Register with the Government of Canada’s Registration of Canadians Abroad

-• If receiving bursary support from the Global Health program, the students must complete a poster outlining their elective experience for the Global Health Fair which is hosted annually in the first week of February in collaboration with International Week.
+• If receiving bursary support from the Global Health program, students must complete a poster outlining their elective experience for the Global Health Fair which is hosted annually in the first week of February in collaboration with International Week.

 • Attend a post-elective debrief session organized by the Global Health program